-This beautiful farmstead cottage boasts a harmonious blend of contemporary and country styling, with exposed Cotswold stone walls and beams and a hot tub set in a spacious private garden with an outside dining area, raised beds, overhanging mature trees and an artificial grass lawn.
-Stable Cottage sleeps up to six guests across one king-size bedroom, one twin and a double sofa bed in a garden Summer House.
-Downstairs the cottage features a bright yet cosy Living Area, with a wood burning stove, and fully equipped Kitchen and Dining Area, while upstairs the two bedrooms sit either side of a well-appointed Family Bathroom with walk-in shower and bath.
+This lovely farmstead cottage boasts a harmonious blend of contemporary and country styling, with exposed Cotswold stone walls and beams and a hot tub set in a spacious private garden with an outside dining area, raised beds, overhanging mature trees and an artificial grass lawn.
+Stable Cottage sleeps up to six guests across one king-size bedroom, one twin and a double sofa bed in a garden summer house.
+Downstairs the cottage features a bright yet cosy living area, with a wood burning stove and fully equipped kitchen and dining area, while upstairs the two bedrooms sit either side of a family bathroom with walk-in shower and bath.
 Stable Cottage accepts two well-behaved dogs.

 Read full Description